 Read Also: Brake Pedal Goes to Floor When Engine Running [Causes and How to Fix]

 You can bleed your ABS without a scan tool if your vehicle has ABS module bleeder screws.
-In the next section, I’ll provide you with adequate information on how to bleed the ABS module without a scan tool.
-However, if you need a more straightforward process to bleed your ABS module, you need a scan tool.
+However, you should bleed the ABS with a scan tool if you need a more straightforward process.
 You can search for ABS scan tool rentals to rent the tool from your neighborhood.

 Step 1: Park the vehicle